noatu/typst-nure-template/template.typ

 /// - title (str | none): Title of the work and the document.
 Optional.
 /// - variant (int | none): Variant of the work.
 Optional.
 /// - author ((name: str, group: (str | none), gender: ("m" | "f" | none)),):
-///   List of authors.
-Single author may be passed as a dictionary.
-Other types will be displayed like content.
+///   A dictionary of one author or an array of authors.
+Other types will be just displayed.
 /// - mentor ((name: str, degree: (str | none), gender: ("m" | "f" | none)),):
-///   List of mentors.
-Single mentor may be passed as a dictionary.
-Other types will be displayed like content.
+///   A dictionary of one mentor or an array of mentors.
+Other types will be just displayed.
 #let general(
   it,
   department: none,